Domain Expertise Matters in Business if It’s among Your Core Competencies

 employees working together

-On the flip side, maybe you’ve also been that guy who’s trying to run a business without relevant experience or a substantial background in the industry.
+On the flip side, maybe you’ve also been that guy trying to run a business without relevant experience or a substantial background in the industry.

 Yet domain expertise deserves to be accorded greater importance.
 In fact, without it, success is highly improbable in today’s world.